neolp/itmp/README.md

 ### 1.1.
 Background

-The Internet of Thinks Messaging Protocol (ITMP) is intended to provide application developers with the semantics they need to handle messaging between components in distributed applications.
+The Internet of Things Messaging Protocol (ITMP) is intended to provide application developers with the semantics they need to handle messaging between components in distributed applications.
 ITMP is a route-able protocol, with all components can connect to a ITMP Router, where the ITMP Router performs message routing between the components.
 ITMP provides two messaging patterns: Publish & Subscribe and Remote Procedure Calls.
 Publish & Subscribe (PubSub) is an established messaging pattern where a component, the _Subscriber_, informs the router that it wants to receive information on a topic (i.e., it subscribes to a topic).
-Another component, a _Publisher_, can then publish messages or events to this topic, and the router distributes that events to all Subscribers.
+Another component, a _Publisher_, can then publish messages or events to this topic, and the router distributes those events to all Subscribers.
 Remote Procedure Calls (RPCs) rely on the same sort of decoupling that is used by the Publish & Subscribe pattern.
 A component, the _Callee_, announces to the router that it provides a certain procedure, identified by a procedure name.
 Other components, _Callers_, can then call the procedure, with the router invoking the procedure on the Callee, receiving the procedure's result, and then forwarding this result back to the Caller.
 Routed RPCs differ from traditional client-server RPCs in that the router serves as an intermediary between the Caller and the Callee.
 The decoupling in routed RPCs arises from the fact that the Caller is no longer required to have knowledge of the Callee; it merely needs to know the identifier of the procedure it wants to call.
 There is also no longer a need for a direct connection between the caller and the callee, since all traffic is routed.
 This enables the calling of procedures in components which are not reachable externally (e.g. on a NATted connection) but which can establish an outgoing connection to the ITMP router.
 Combining these two patterns into a single protocol allows it to be used for the entire messaging requirements of an application, thus reducing technology stack complexity, as well as networking overheads.
-Adding _discovery_ pattern allows both componments know facilities each other.
+Adding _discovery_ pattern allows both components know facilities each other.

 ### 1.2.
 Protocol Overview